VisualStudioEX3/div2-framework/README.md

 > **Note**
 > Watcom C++ 10.6 is supported on current Windows versions (at least on Windows 10).

-- Install **Watcom C++ 10.6** using the default setup profile (this ensure that install all required dependencies).
+1. Start `SETUP32.EXE` and when the wizard ask you to choice the type of installation select the **Selective installation** option.
+2. In the next wizard, go to **Target operating systems** section and select **DOS**.
+3. Start installation process.

 > **Warning**
-> When the installer ask you to overwrite Windows system files, click on **No** to avoid overwrite current ones with older versions that might broken your system.
+> When the installer ask you to overwrite Windows system files, select on **Do not install the new file** option, and mark **Use the current choice for all subsquent DLLs**, to avoid overwrite current ones with older versions that might broken your system.

 - When is installed, go to the `binw` folder in your **Watcom** folder.
 - Looking for the `wlsystem.lnk` file and open it in a text editor for edit.